TOP

 We are also keen to gather the views of IT professionals from each setting to understand how the technology could be implemented.

-The focus group will be in September, take place online and last no longer than 90 minutes.
+The focus groups in October and November will take place online and last no longer than 90 minutes.
 Please fill out this short survey to register your interest.

 More information